Medically reviewed by Mr Maneesh Ghei, Consultant Urological Surgeon (GMC: 5208045)

 - Vaginal Infections: Conditions like bacterial vaginosis or thrush can cause discomfort that feels like a UTI.

-If symptoms persist despite treatment, further investigation by a healthcare provider is essential.
-A proper diagnosis can prevent unnecessary treatments and help you address the root cause of your symptoms.
+If symptoms persist despite treatment, further investigation is essential.
+A proper diagnosis can prevent unnecessary treatments and help address the root cause of your symptoms.

 - Stay hydrated: Drinking enough water helps flush bacteria out of your urinary tract, reducing the risk of infection and irritation.

-- Urinating after sexual activity: Emptying your bladder after intercourse can help clear any bacteria that may have entered the urinary tract.
+- Urinate after sexual activity: Emptying your bladder after intercourse can help clear any bacteria that may have entered the urinary tract.

 - Dietary adjustments: Reducing your intake of bladder irritants, such as caffeine and alcohol, may help keep symptoms at bay.